Kira Mardikes by Howard Tran

 WHERE TO FIND MY WORK

-Port Townsend Farmers Markets - Select Saturdays April-December 2025
+Port Townsend Farmers Markets - Find the merch art I made for the market!
+Also I vend select Saturdays April-December 2025

 See Market Dates on my Event Page